541VC/541_Manuals/README.md

 541 Ventures envisions to be an iconic investor for Asian founders in high-tech.

-We don't just want to be great investor.
-By iconic investor, we really mean an iconic investor.
+We don't just want to be great investor; when we say an iconic investor, we really mean it - an iconic investor!
+And in pursuit of our vision to be an iconic investor for Asian founders in high-tech, we believe in being the first investor on your cap table and committing our resources to catalyze your growth.

-In pursuit of this vision, we intends to be the first investor on your cap table and commit our resources to become a highly value-adding capital for your growth.
+Read this for more on what we mean by high-tech.

 <br/>